 How High Is Annapurna Base Camp

 Annapurna Base Camp Trek is among the most popular destinations in Nepal.
 Its scenic trek routes, gorgeous mountain panoramas, vibrant culture, and biodiversity attract trekkers, nature lovers, and biologists worldwide.
-Moreover, the Annapurna Trek is suitable for any novice or seasoned trekkers.
+Moreover, the Annapurna Trek is suitable for any novice or seasoned trekker.

 The base camp is 4130 meters (13,549 feet) above sea level and is also the highest point on the trek.
 The Annapurna Base Camp Trek offers gorgeous mountain panorama views of Annapurna South, Annapurna I, Annapurna III, Machapuchre (Fishtail), Nilgiri, Himchuli, Dhaulagiri, and more.
 However, the trek’s high elevation makes it a challenging trek.
 So, how high is Annapurna Base Camp compared to the other base camps?